 In the Bible, we read about the seven days of creation in Genesis, including Day Seven, on which God took rest.
 We are taught in church classes and Bible School that the biblical meaning of the number seven is "perfection."
 Thus, Genesis tells us that the Earth and its inhabitants were formed in six days and God rested on the seventh day to appreciate his work.

 In Italy and Italian communities around the world, the religious significance of the number seven is honored with seven seafood dishes at Christmas, which is the holiday that celebrates the birth of God's son, Jesus Christ of Nazareth.

 Three Weeks of Christmas

-What do the fishes look like?Click thumbnail to view full-size
+What Do the Fish Courses Look Like?Click thumbnail to view full-size

 Feast of the Seven Fishes Contest

 The Italian tradition at Christmastime to cook with seven different seafood species for dinner after midnight mass is an ambitious challenge for a television cooking contest.

 One such contest is the FoodNetwork's Throwdown, which attempted to use the traditional meal.
 However, in pitting Bobby Flay against the Pellegrino Family from the well known Rao's Restaurant in NYC, the network forgot that the city is home to a large immigration population of Italians—most of them good cooks!

 The challenge could fit in only three fish dishes, though for this seventh season episode that is called Holiday Throwdown.

 Early Italian Immigration Brought Us Great Restaurants